-Migrate from Deprecated Controller - Amazon EKS
+Migrate apps from deprecated ALB Ingress Controller - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Migrate from Deprecated Controller
+Migrate apps from deprecated ALB Ingress Controller

 This topic describes how to migrate from deprecated controller versions.
 More specifically, it describes how to remove deprecated versions of the Amazon Load Balancer Controller.